Forrester Blanchard Washington: Work in the Federal Emergency Relief Administration and Atlanta University School of Social Work

 Thereafter, Washington returned to Detroit where he would eventually become the director of the NUL affiliate in Philadelphia called the Armstrong Association of Philadelphia in 1923.
 He also became director of research for Associated Charities (Barrow, 2007).
 Three years later he became the director and educator at the Atlanta University School of Social Work (now the M. Whitney Young, Jr. School of Social Work).
 It was from this post that Washington would be recruited to become the director of Negro Work in the Federal Emergency Relief Administration (FERA) in February 1934 (2007).
 As it relates to his tenure at the Atlanta University Social of Social Work, Barrow states:

-Through his own work serving the social-welfare needs of the African American population from 1917 to 1927, Washington discovered firsthand the benefit of social services being provided to African Americans by people within their own communities.

 As such, Washington felt that it was important to train other African American social workers to work with their own people.
 Washington's work was meaningful, but in 1927 he reached a career plateau and desired a change.
 Washington understood that, although there had been a northward migration, most African Americans still lived in the South.
 They had many unmet needs and few people and institutions to help them.
-He wrote to an associate and described “an epiphany” (Washington, January 5, 1928 as cited by Barrow, 2007).
-He had been encouraging other trained social workers to relocate to the South and finally recognized that “the only common sense thing [was for him] to practice what he preached” (Washington, January 5, 1928 as cited by Barrow, 2007).
-He made a decision to “consecrate his life to social work education” (Washington, January 5, 1928 as cited by Barrow, 2007) and accepted the position of Director of the Atlanta School of Social Work in 1927 (p.
+He wrote to an associate and described "an epiphany" (Washington, January 5, 1928, as cited by Barrow, 2007).
+He had been encouraging other trained social workers to relocate to the South and finally recognized that "the only common sense thing [was for him] to practice what he preached" (Washington, January 5, 1928, as cited by Barrow, 2007).
+He made a decision to "consecrate his life to social work education" (Washington, January 5, 1928, as cited by Barrow, 2007) and accepted the position of Director of the Atlanta School of Social Work in 1927 (p.
 177).